Jonzubi/Jonzubi/README.md

 [SecurScan](https://github.com/Jonzubi/secur-scan) is my current final project for my cybersecurity master's degree.
 It's an ongoing mobile application developed using React Native for the front end, NestJS for the backend, and MongoDB as the database.
 While the repository is currently private as it's in the development process, I'm excited about its potential to enhance security measures.
 Stay tuned for updates!

+### Zaintza.eus
+[Zaintza.eus](https://github.com/Jonzubi/Zaintza.eus) is a social platform connecting caregivers with those in need of care.
+Developed with ReactJS for the frontend, NodeJS for the backend, and MongoDB as the database, it also features a WebSocket-based instant notification system.

 <p align="center">